microsoft/onnxruntime-inference-examples/mobile/examples/image_classifications/android/README.md

 # ONNX Runtime Mobile image classification Android sample application

 ## Overview
 This is an example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android.
-The demo app uses image classification which is able to continuously classify the objects it sees from the device's camera in real-time and displays the most probable inference result on the screen.
+The demo app uses image classification which is able to continuously classify the objects it sees from the device's camera in real-time and displays the most probable inference results on the screen.

 This example is loosely based on [Google CodeLabs - Getting Started with CameraX](https://codelabs.developers.google.com/codelabs/camerax-getting-started)